carlzulauf/threasy/README.md

 [travis-image]: https://secure.travis-ci.org/carlzulauf/threasy.png?branch=master
 [travis-link]: http://travis-ci.org/carlzulauf/threasy

-Dead simple in-process threaded background job solution.
+**Thr**eaded, **easy** to use scheduling and background job solution.

-Includes scheduling for jobs in the future and/or recurring jobs.
+Schedules are managed by a watcher thread and enqueued as background jobs when they are due.

-Work waiting to be processed is stored in a thread-safe `Queue` and worked on by a small pool of worker threads.
+Background work is stored in a thread-safe `Queue` and worked on by a pool of worker threads.

 ### What to expect

-* Dead simple-ness
+* Simple API
 * Ability to queue or schedule ruby blocks for asynchronus execution
 * Extremely light-weight
 * No dependencies (outside ruby stdlib)